muratkrty/pepper-robot-tutorials/mlr-qiBullet/installation.md

     (mlrDemos) murat@scioi::mlr-qiBullet$ pip install tensorflow                 # optional (mlrDemos) murat@scioi::mlr-qiBullet$ pip install opencv-contrib-python      # optional
     ```
 Note that installing pybullet and opencv might take a couple of minutes.
 4. List the installed packages in your virtual environment by typing: pip list
 5. Download the qiBullet examples manualy from the [GitHub repository](https://github.com/softbankrobotics-research/qibullet/tree/master/examples), or alternatively, clone the whole qiBullet repository:
+5.1 Read [tldr version](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) of the Apache Licence v2 requirements.
          $ git clone https://github.com/softbankrobotics-research/qibullet.git
 6. List the example demos in the example file changing your working directory to the location of you examples, e.g., `qiBullet/examples` if you cloned the qiBullet repository: